junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 **Treatment:**

 See a health worker.
 Praziquantel works for all types of blood flukes.
-Oxamniquine works for some kinds of blood flukes (see p.
-376).
+Oxamniquine works for some kinds of blood flukes (see [page 376](#page-376)).

 **Prevention:**